By CVO Staff

 Syracuse University established its rowing team in 1874.
 Today, it has both men’s and women’s rowing teams sanctioned by the Intercollegiate Rowing Association (IRA) and the NCAA, respectively.
-Syracuse teams are regular competitors at all of the major regattas and competitions, and are almost almost ranked near the top of their respective conferences.
+Syracuse teams are regular competitors at all of the major regattas and competitions and are almost always ranked near the top of their respective conferences.

 University of California, Berkeley

 University of California, Berkeley has sanctioned men’s and women’s crew teams.
 Cal’s men’s teams have been ranked at the top of the game since the 1920s.
 In the last two decades, the men have won seven Pac-10 conference titles, five of which were consecutive wins.
-The Bears also took home the title of Intercollegiate Rowing Association (IRA) national champions a number of times The most recent were in 2000, 2001, 2002, 2006, 2010, and 2016.
+The Bears also took home the title of Intercollegiate Rowing Association (IRA) national champions many times.
+The most recent was in 2000, 2001, 2002, 2006, 2010, and 2016.
 Cal’s women’s crew teams have proven just as successful.
-They’ve made appearances at the NCAA Rowing Championship every year since 1998, and have taken home NCAA champion titles in 2005, 2006, 2016, and 2018.
+They’ve made appearances at the NCAA Rowing Championship every year since 1998 and have taken home NCAA champion titles in 2005, 2006, 2016, and 2018.
 The women have also won the Pac-10 Championships seven times and the Varsity 8 race six times.
 Every year, Cal’s crew teams compete against their biggest rival, Stanford University, at the Big Row.

 University of Iowa

 Iowa City, Iowa